 - Where does the Holy Spirit live?

 The Holy Spirit can be such a tricky concept to explain to children because they are such concrete thinkers.
 It’s also a little dicey because different denominations have slightly different views of the Holy Spirit.
-However, what follows is a way to explain the Holy Spirit to a child of almost any age, with teaching that’s foundational enough to appeal to all Christian denominations.
+Some things I think we can all agree on, however, is that the Holy Spirit is the presence of God helping us live a Spirit-filled life.
+What follows is a way to explain the Holy Spirit to a child of almost any age, with teaching that’s foundational enough to appeal to all Christian denominations.

 1) How to Explain the Holy Spirit to a Child Through the Biblical Narrative